Hello! Who are you and what business did you start?

 Through starting the business, have you learned anything particularly helpful or advantageous?

-The fact that Ohrna began as a work of passion meant I followed a different path from most startup founders in building the business.
+The fact that Ohrna began solely as a work of passion meant I followed a path somewhat different from most startup founders in building the business.

 As a result, everything flowed from what I wanted Ohrna to be and envisioned it would become.
 It evolved inwards to outwards, based largely on skills I had, that I could transfer to rural women.

 The decision to use jute as a primary material also came from my personal passion for sustainability over market demands.
 Training rural women from scratch was such a core component of my business model, adding considerable overhead costs and time constraints that I had underestimated.
 And sometimes the idealistic designer in me tended to create works of passion as opposed to a marketable and manufacturable product line.

 In hindsight, I would say my biggest hurdle came from taking on too many new things simultaneously.
 My lack of experience in the textile sector and the “just do it” strategy without more detailed market research meant a steep learning curve in many respects.
 But along with my steadfast desire to help these women, the other thing that helped me was patience.
 Being patient and not getting disheartened easily is one piece of advice every entrepreneur should take to heart.

 There were hurdles, difficulties, and barriers at every step.
 But there would emerge a way out and the path forward would become clear.
 And many, many people have appeared at many junctures, albeit for a brief time, to pull me through the setbacks as they came.
 Whether you’d call that luck, faith, providence, or other, but it gave me the signal I needed to forge ahead.
 Most of all my husband, my inspiring 84-year-old mom, and my two children have stood by me through it all.

 The entire journey of starting Ohrna has been the greatest learning of my life, professionally and personally, and I’m excited to take the next step.